Lake retention time

 Lake retention time (also called the residence time of lake water, or the water age or flushing time) is a calculated quantity expressing the mean time that water (or some dissolved substance) spends in a particular lake.
-At its simplest, this figure is the result of dividing the lake volume by the flow in or out of the lake.
+At its simplest, this figure is the result of dividing the lake volume by the flow into or out of the lake.
 It roughly expresses the amount of time taken for a substance introduced into a lake to flow out of it again.
-The retention time is especially important where pollutants are concerned.
+The retention time is particularly important where downstream flooding or pollutants are concerned.

 Global retention time

 The global retention time for a lake (the overall mean time that water spends in the lake) is calculated by dividing the lake volume by either the mean rate of inflow of all tributaries, or by the mean rate of outflow (ideally including evaporation and seepage).
 This metric assumes that water in the lake is well-mixed (rather than stratified), so that any portion of the lake water is much like any other.
 In reality, larger and deeper lakes are generally not well-mixed.
 Many large lakes can be divided into distinct portions with only limited flow between them.
 Deep lakes are generally stratified, with deeper water mixing infrequently with surface water.
 These are often better modeled as several distinct sub-volumes of water.